mulesoft/template-wday2snow-worker2servicerequest-broadcast/README.md

 1. one service request for setting up a desk
 2. one service request for setting up a computer

-If the department is sales, make the request for Building A, if the department is anything else make their seat building B.
+If in the given department, make the request for Building A, if the department is anything else make their seat building B.

 The data is processed as follows:

 1. Workday is polled in intervals for new modifications of employees
 2. Employee data is processed to identify new hires
 3. Service request for a computer is sent to ServiceNow